Pelm-Technologies/react-pelm-connect/README.md

 The next step is creating a Config object to initialize Connect.

 The Config option takes in the following parameters.
-- `linkToken`: the Link Token created in the previous step
+- `connectToken`: the Connect Token created in the previous step
 - `onSuccess`: this is the callback that is called when your User successfully connects their utility account.
 This callback should take an `authorizationCode: string` parameter, which you'll use to get an [`access_token`](https://pelm.readme.io/reference/post_auth-token-1).
-- `onExit`: this is the callback that is called when Link is exited but the user has not successfully connected their utility account.
-The callback will be called if the user manually exits Link or if an error occurs causing Link to close.
+- `onExit`: this is the callback that is called when Connect is exited but the user has not successfully connected their utility account.
+The callback will be called if the user manually exits Connect or if an error occurs causing Connect to close.
 - `environment`: optional parameter to set the environment.
-Set this to use Link in `sandbox` mode, which allows you to play around with Link without using real data.
-If this is ommitted, then Link will default to `prod` mode.
+Set this to use Connect in `sandbox` mode, which allows you to play around with Connect without using real data.
+If this is ommitted, then Connect will default to `prod` mode.

 Example Config object:
 ```
 config: Config = {
-    linkToken: 'LINK_TOKEN',
+    connectToken: 'CONNECT_TOKEN',
     onSuccess: (authorizationCode: string) => {...},
     onExit: () => {},
     environment?: 'prod'
 }
 ```

-## Using Link
+## Using Connect

 ### Hook Implementation